 Only 1/8th Irish, I was raised as an Irish Catholic.
 The Irish part meant genealogy was as important to my family as it was to the Celts a thousand years ago, and I place specific values and expectations on my relationships with members of my extended family [including second cousins twice removed].

 Being raised to think of myself as Irish Catholic meant viewing the English occupation of Ireland a certain way, colouring my opinion of British royalty and the British class system.
+It’s probably why I would rather listen to Irish music or the Hallelujah Chorus than to Chinese Opera.

 With each successive generation of the Fruitcake family, the red hair and freckles are fading, but my colouring has nothing to do with anything I feel or believe or the rules I live by, nor does it change the very Irish names in my family tree.

 Raised within an extended and exclusively Greek family, my niece has children who are Greek Orthodox in religion, and think of themselves as Greek Australians.
+In truth, many Greek whitefellas place their own interpretation on the importance of family, and the western world's cult of the individual.
+Being culturally Greek, my nieces and nephews will have slightly different personal aspirations from their Anglo-Irish relatives.

 For many Aboriginal Australians, the importance of family and communities is more than slightly different from whitefellas.
 Their traditions relating to mutual obligation, for example, have an enormous impact on whether there is any incentive to work hard and acquire the trappings of success.
+For many Aboriginal Australians whitefellas are not just different but are, in accordance with real living memory, the enemy.

 Although I am only an Irish octoroon, praties are on my list of the essential food groups [though I’ll pass on the jellied pigs’ trotters, thanks].